What is relevant work experience?

 Tracked business leads

-Write bullet points for the job you want
+2. Tailor your bullet points to the job you want

-While it might sound time-consuming, the work experience bullet points on your resume shouldn’t be generic unless you’re writing a general resume.
+While it might sound time-consuming, your work experience bullet points shouldn’t be one-size-fits-all.

-To expand on what Eva says, hiring managers see tons of resumes that start each bullet point with phrases like “responsible for” and “tasked with”.
+Hiring managers see tons of resumes that start each bullet point with phrases like “responsible for” and “tasked with.”

 The problem with language like this is that it’s passive and doesn’t describe what you actually achieved at work.